It is a type of head and neck cancer and is often treated similarly to other head and neck cancers.

 If the cancer has spread to the lymph nodes in the neck, the cancerous lymph nodes and related tissue in the neck will be surgically removed.

-If surgery significantly changes the appearance of the face, or the patient's ability to talk, eat, or both, reconstructive surgery may be necessary, using transplanted grafts of skin, muscle or bone form other parts of the body.
+If surgery significantly changes the appearance of the face, or the patient's ability to talk, eat, or both, reconstructive surgery may be necessary.
+This involves using transplanted grafts of skin, muscle, or bone from other parts of the body.
 Dental implants may be needed.

 External beam radiation delivers radiation from outside, while in brachytherapy, radioactive seeds and wires can be placed near the cancer inside the body.

 Brachytherapy is often used to treat patients with early stages of cancer of the tongue.

 Radioactive wires or needles are stuck directly into the tumor, releasing a dose of radiation into the tumor.
 The patient is usually under general anesthetic.
 A course normally lasts from 1-8 days.

 A person with early-stage mouth cancer may only need radiation therapy, but it can also be combined with surgery, chemotherapy, or both, to prevent the cancer from returning.